SWISS will lay off up to 780 employees and reduce the fleet

 The Union of Public Services (SSP-VPOD) is pressuring SWISS to reconsider what it perceives as a high-risk strategy.
 The Union points to recent studies that predict more positive scenarios for air traffic, including a return to pre-pandemic levels by the end of 2021.

 Currently, those traveling to Switzerland need to self-isolate for a period of ten days, but this period can be shortened if travelers perform a PCR test for Covid-19 after seven days and the result is negative.
-Switzerland requires PCR tests to be carried out, within 72 hours of entering Swiss territory, on all persons over the age of 12 entering the territory of countries located in areas with a high epidemiological risk or who choose to travel with the airplane.
+Switzerland requires PCR tests to be carried out, within 72 hours of entering Swiss territory, on all persons over the age of 12 who enter the territory of the country in countries with high epidemiological risk or who choose to travel with the airplane.